makersacademy/rps-challenge/README.md

-This is my README update
+This is my README will be updated for makersinit